wildlyinaccurate/plait/README.md

 ## An Example Application

 The following is an example of an application composed of a single counter component.
+[View the demo](https://wildlyinaccurate.com/plait/examples/Counter.html)

+> _Note: For more complex example applications, see [the Plait documentation](https://wildlyinaccurate.com/plait/docs/examples/index.html)._

 ```jsx
 import h from 'virtual-dom/h'